T-Mobile 5G is rolling out now across the US and is taking advantage of different versions of 5G technology to help it improve coverage and capacity.

 T-Mobile 5G coverage

-T-Mobile is primarily using 28 Ghz mmWave (millimetre wave) for its 5G rollout, just as Verizon is.
+For its 5G Ultra Capacity network, T-Mobile is using 28 Ghz mmWave (millimetre wave), just as Verizon is.
 That means excellent download speeds, but a more difficult blanket rollout.
 That's because the shorter wavelength signals don't travel so far and are easily blocked in urban areas or by external walls - so you need loads of 5G nodes.